hf02/neowrangler/README.md

 ## Usage

 Oddity to make note of.
-Just running `neomanager` does nothing.
+Just running `neowrangler` does nothing.
 That's a bug.
-Try running `neomanager --help` instead.
+Try running `neowrangler --help` instead.

 ### Logging in